Getting StartedCore Concepts

 Schedules

-A schedule defines a recurring payment plan with hidden recipients.
+A schedule defines a recurring payout plan with hidden recipients.

-• merkleRoot - Root of recipient Merkle tree
+• merkleRoot - root of the recipient Merkle tree

-• nextExecution - Unix timestamp of next execution
+• nextExecution - unix timestamp of the next run

 Merkle Trees